Relative, local and global dimension in complex networks: Results

 still dependent on $\tau$.
-In Fig.~\ref{fig:geometric}e we display the global dimension (as a ratio to the expected Euclidean dimension) for the line and grid graphs and their periodic equivalents.
-The non-periodic graphs display a maximum in global dimension when the effect of the boundaries is lowest.
+In Fig.~\ref{fig:geometric}e we display the global dimension (as a ratio to the expected Euclidean dimension) for the line and grid graphs and their periodic equivalents (the circle and sphere graphs respectively).

+Whilst the periodic equivalents do not contain boundaries, they are still constrained to a compact space that will introduce topological effects, e.g., on a periodic graph the diffusion will interact with itself at the opposite side to the initial condition.
+We first notice that the non-periodic graphs display a maximum in global dimension, likely when the effect of the boundaries is lowest.
 In contrast, the periodic graphs do not exhibit a peak of the same magnitude suggesting that the topological effect of a compact space has less impact on the global dimension than the presence of a boundary.

-In the context of graphs as discrete Euclidean spaces, the maximum of this curve can be seen as an approximation of the Euclidean dimension, whereas the global dimension at largest scale characterise the effect of the boundary or topology of the graph.
-It should be noted that for a non grid-like graph, what is a boundary or a topological effect is not clear, and can be considered together.
-In addition, by increasing the graph size, and thus reducing the effects of the boundaries, the global dimension converges towards the expected Euclidean dimension (Fig.~\ref{fig:geometric}f).
-For the grid, the surface of the boundary increases with respect to the volume of the space and results in a slower convergence, whereas the global dimension of the periodic grids is only affected by the topology, and thus converges faster.
+In the context of graphs as discrete Euclidean spaces, the maximum of the global dimension curve (Fig.~\ref{fig:geometric}e) can be seen as an approximation of the Euclidean dimension, whereas the global dimension at largest scale characterises the effect of the boundary or topology of the graph.
+It should be noted that for a non grid-like graph, what is a boundary or a topological effect is not clear.
+By increasing the graph size, and thus reducing the effects of the boundaries, the global dimension converges towards the expected Euclidean dimension (Fig.~\ref{fig:geometric}f).
+For the grid, the surface of the boundary increases with respect to the volume of the space and results in a slower convergence, whereas the global dimension of the periodic grid is only affected by the topology, and thus converges faster.